 3. WE Furniture Grey loft bed

 This bed has a dimension of 71 x 79 x 42 inches, just right for smaller rooms.
-It is made from powder-coated steel that is the perfect choice for a kid’s room because it is resistant to scratches and damage.
-You can get this silver, white or black to match the existing dÃ©cor of your child’s room.
+It is made from powder-coated steel that is the perfect choice for a kid’;s room because it is resistant to scratches and damage.
+You can get this silver, white, or black to match the existing dÃ©cor of your child’s room.

-The top bunk bed features an integrated guardrail that encompasses all the edges of the bunk bed.
+The top loft bed features an integrated guardrail that encompasses all the edges of the bunk bed.
 While most bunk beds only have one ladder, this one has two built-in ladders on both sides of the bed.

 4. Dorel Living Brady Twin Over Full Solid Wood Kid’s Bunk Bed

-A more expensive option of this bunk bed.
-It features a twin-sized bed on top and a full-sized bed at the bottom.
+A more expensive option of this loft bed.
+It features a twin-sized bed on top and a full-sized loft bed at the bottom.
 This can be easily converted into two separate beds in case you get more square footage.
 Both beds can accommodate the needs of growing kids.
-The top bunk bed should be used by children 6 years of age and older but the bottom bed can be used by younger kids.
+The top bunk bed should be used by children 6 years of age and older but the bottom loft bed can be used by younger kids.

 5. DHP X-Loft Metal Bunk Bed Frame

 This also comes with its own mattress.
-The 6-inch mattress is a coil futon one that has a CertiPUR-US certification.
-You can be assured that this is safe for your child to use as it doesn’t emit harmful VOCs so common in foam mattresses today.
-It is also devoid of phthalates that can harm your child’s health.
+The 6-inch mattress is a coil futon that has a CertiPUR-US certification.
+You can be assured that this is safe for your child to use as it doesn’;t emit harmful VOCs so common in foam mattresses today.
+It is also devoid of phthalates that can harm your child’;s health.
 It has not been treated with harmful metals and chemicals like mercury, lead, TCEP ad PBDEs as well.
 The mattress feels soft and looks luxurious with its tufted cover made from microfiber material.

 6. South Shore Loft

 Everything about this is dainty and well-made.
-The handles are made from a stainless nickel metal material that caps off the classic look of the bed.
+The handles are made from a stainless nickel-metal material that caps off the classic look of the bed.
 This material can also stand the test of time.
 You can also choose from the white or the Morgan Cherry color.